cyb3rxp/awesome-soc/README.md

 And in my view, SOAR is more an approach, a vision, based on technology and processes, than a technology or tool per say.

-## Simple and commonly needed automation tools:
+## Simple and commonly needed automation tools

 * Online automated hash checker (script):
   * my recommendation: [Munin](https://github.com/Neo23x0/munin), or with PowerShell [Posh-VT](https://github.com/darkoperator/Posh-VirusTotal)